Talent for Tolerance Hunt Competition & Skills: A national anti-bullying Initiative. (FREE PARTICIPATION BY REGISTERED SCHOOLS)

 - Look out for further announcements regarding registration details, timelines, and the date and venue of the "Talent for Tolerance" competition.
 These details will be shared with the designated school coordinator in due course.

-We are confident that "Talent for Tolerance" will be a memorable and impactful event, fostering not only a celebration of talent but also a significant step towards building more tolerant and kinder school environments for all registered students in Nigeria.
+We are confident that "Talent for Tolerance & Skills" will be a memorable and impactful event, fostering not only a celebration of talent but also a significant step towards building more tolerant and kinder school environments for all registered students in Nigeria.

 Thank you for your time and consideration.
 We look forward to your school's active participation.